canro91/canro91.github.io/_posts/2021-01-04-TruncateVsDelete.md

 END
 ```

-Now, let's delete our movies with DELETE and TRUCANTE to see what happens.
+Now, let's delete our movies with DELETE and TRUNCATE to see what happens.
 First, let's add some new movies and let's use the DELETE.

 ```sql
 INSERT INTO dbo.Movies